AliHejazi1382/EncryptedDataSavingKotlinAndJava/README.md

 This class is in `androidx.security.crypto` package, But working with it in the new version of this library is difficult; so I have prepared you a source code that has a class.
 You can do all of works that you can do with `EncryptionSharedPreferences`, `SharedPreferences` and `SharedPreferences.Editor`.Working with it is very similar to `SharedPreferences` and it's super easy.
 ### Example
+At the firs add this line in `gradle.build`:
+`implementation "androidx.security:security-crypto:1.1.0-alpha02"`

     public class MainActivity extends AppCompatActivity{